inetfuture/blog/source/_posts/2015-03-18-selenium-terms-explained.md

 Selenium RC served its purpose for several years, but it has a lot shortcomings. simulate the user by JavaScript is not reliable, different browsers or even different versions of the same browser may have different behaviors.
 Because browser security limitations, some simulation are not even possible, for example, controlling a file input inside a form.
 This is why WebDriver rises.

 WebDriver uses a very different approach vs JavaScript implementation, it talks directly to browsers use the 'native' method for the browser and operating system, so it interacts like a real user without any security restrictions.
 How the communication made to the browser may vary depends on the browser and os your are using.
-So for each browser, there is a library as its 'driver', for instance, chromedriver, firefoxdriver, etc.
+So for each browser, there is a library as its 'driver', for instance, chromedriver, firefoxdriver, etc, there are even drivers for Android([selendroid](http://selendroid.io/)) and iOS([ios-driver](http://ios-driver.github.io/ios-driver/)).

 Here is an architecture diagram: